ChrisFrontDev/ChrisFrontDev/README.md

 ### Talking about Personal Stuffs

-- 👨🏽‍💻  I’m currently learning to be a FullCycle Developer;
+- 👨🏽‍💻  I’m currently improving my abilities to be a FullCycle Developer;

 - 💬  learning some Japanese and Dutch;